prabhuignoto/jamdocs/docs/props.md

 Use this property to enable or disable dragging.
 Dragging is enabled by default.

+> type: Boolean

-The below snippet disables dragging on the Menubar
+The below snippet disables dragging on the Menubar.

 ```bash
   <vue-dock-menu :draggable="false">